CallumHoward/cli-tools/README.md

 ###### Key
 🍺  Available through Homebrew
-   Available on Mac OSX
+   Available on Mac OSX only
+⊞   Available on Windows only